Bhargavi-Nagaraju/Java-Loops/README.md

 3. **Print Numbers 1 to 10 using `do-while` loop**
    - Demonstrates how a `do-while` loop works
    - Prints numbers from 1 to 10

+4   **🧮 Sum of Array Elements using `for-each` loop**
+   - Uses the enhanced `for-each` loop
+   - Calculates the sum of elements in an array
+   - Great for understanding how `for-each` works with collections/arrays

 ## 🎯 Purpose